node-modules/clet/README.md

 ### stdin(expected, respond)

-Detect a prompt, then respond to it.
+Responde to a prompt input.

-- `expected`: {String|RegExp} - test `stdout` with regexp match or string includes.
+- `expected`: {String|RegExp} - test if `stdout` includes a string or matches regexp.
-- `respond`: {String|Array} - respond content, if set to array then write each with a delay
+- `respond`: {String|Array} - content to respond.
+CLET would write each with a delay if an array is set.

-You could use `KEYS.UP` / `KEYS.DOWN` to respond to choices prompt.
+You could use `KEYS.UP` / `KEYS.DOWN` to respond to a prompt that has multiple choices.

 ```js
 import { runner, KEYS } from 'clet';